StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 ![An image depicting a graph of decreasing pheromone trails after an edge's weight grew bigger](resources/post_image/ant_trail_smaller.png){: loading="lazy"}

 As you can see, the ants don't respond instantaneously to the changes, but after 30 iterations they have adapted to them and do not visit that edge nearly as often as before.
-Its pheromone level remains very low afterward, with occasional peaks probably due to some of the exploration incentives I set.
+Its pheromone level remains close to zero afterward, with occasional peaks probably due to some of the exploration incentives I set.

 For the second experiment, I took a random Hamiltonian cycle and divided all of its edges by 10.
 This way, this cycle suddenly became tempting for the ants, as it was a cheap way of traversing the whole graph, smaller by an order of magnitude.
 Again this change took place in the 500th iteration, so I wanted to see how the ants reacted.